SnowEx/snowexsql/docs/contributing.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `snowxsql` for local development.
+Here's how to set up `snowexsql` for local development.

-1. Fork the `snowxsql` repo on GitHub.
+1. Fork the `snowexsql` repo on GitHub.
 2. Clone your fork locally::

     $ git clone git@github.com:your_name_here/SnowEx2020_SQLcode.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv snowxsql
+    $ mkvirtualenv snowexsql
-    $ cd snowxsql/
+    $ cd snowexsql/
     $ python setup.py develop

 4. Create a branch for local development::